brev-dev/another_esp8266_sensor_board/README.md

   - At the current prices, maybe it's worth stumping for the BME680 (like the BME280, with an additional VOC sensor).
 This looks as though it's pin-compatible for I2C.
 With SPI, you'd need to swap the two additional pins (which could be achieved with crossing links across solder bridges JP3 and JP4)
   - If cost is important, some projects are swapping-out the BME280 for an SHT31.
 This is also I2C, just no pressure sensor.
 I have no experience of this sensor, but it looks to be a simple swap-in.

-### Moisture sensor, and the board's audio-style socket
+### The board's audio-style socket
 I chose to use a 4-pole audio jack to connect the moisture sensors to the board with an eye to the future and other potential devices that I might want to connect (you could for example use a wire to connect unused poles to any desired gpio pin).
 However, for now, only three of the four pins are used by the moisture sensor, as shown below.

+I've experienced one problem with my chosen socket (or maybe the combination of the socket and the plugs I chose): by default, it's failing to make a connection to all four poles.
+This can be seen in the top image [here](https://github.com/brev-dev/another_esp8266_sensor_board/blob/e8318408b542502163760f25e8133f11a53af489/images/audio_socket_mod.jpg), where the deepest contact-pin isn't deflected.
+To fox the problem, I snipped/filed-off the protruding plastic front part of the socket ([bottom of image](https://github.com/brev-dev/another_esp8266_sensor_board/blob/e8318408b542502163760f25e8133f11a53af489/images/audio_socket_mod.jpg))

+### Moisture sensor

-In order for the moisture sensor not to run constantly, it's powered directly by gpio12.
+In order to stop the moisture sensor running constantly and draining the battery, it's powered directly by gpio12.
 It doesn't draw much current, so I've had no problems directly powering the sensor directly from a gpio pin.
-If it turned out to be a brown-out/stability issue in the future, this connection would need to be replaced by a MOSFET
+If it turned out to be a brown-out/stability issue in the future, this connection would need to be replaced by a MOSFET.

 ### BH1750 sensor (Lux)
 This is a simple and reliable photodiode, combined with an I2C interface.
 You can buy it in various form-factors, with the light-ball version being particularly convenient for our purposes.
 [Trim-down the plastic parts of the built-in connector](https://github.com/brev-dev/another_esp8266_sensor_board/blob/7ec4fd718edccba7780aa4c0607bf689e7137857/images/bh1750_trimmed.jpg), and this can now plug directly into a standard 2mm-pitch pin header, as included on board V5.
 The light ball can be popped off the sensor and directly mounted into the [top of the enclosure](https://github.com/brev-dev/another_esp8266_sensor_board/blob/5aa659a7452a0eb0ab53f27bc85ff3bf4364177d/images/bh1750_case.jpg).